Part 1

 He wanted to examine the cargo.
 We were tired and in no real mood for his antics.
 On the dash of our truck was our itinerary and beneath it a signed letter from Prime Minister John Major, to be put on display for the British UN forces in Bosnia.
 I toyed with the idea of digging it out and shoving it under the obdurate official’s obdurate official nose.

-We were tired after working through the night and early morning to complete the loading of our two vehicles, which were now crammed to bursting point with toys, medical goods and food for the Christmas parties we planned to hold in Bosnia.
+We were tired after working through the night and early morning to complete the loading of our two vehicles, which were now crammed to bursting point with toys, medical goods and food for the Christmas parties we planned to hold for war-orphaned children in Bosnia.

 Then there’d been the send off rigmarole in Eastleigh, the vehicles parked in the High Street while passers by gave us their well wishes, the newspapers and television cameramen did their stuff and the local Mayor, MP and other dignitaries made their dutiful appearances.
 Then we were driving slowly off accompanied by an entourage of fire engines with sirens moaning and blue lights flashing while local taxi drivers joined in and began honking their horns.